OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 Specifies a prefix that this cmdlet adds to the nouns in the names of imported module members.

 Use this parameter to avoid name conflicts that might occur when different members in the session have the same name.
-This parameter does not change the module, and it does not affect files that the module imports for its own use.
+This parameter doesn't change the module, and it doesn't affect files that the module imports for its own use.
 These are known as nested modules.
 This cmdlet affects only the names of members in the current session.

-For example, if you specify the prefix UTC and then import a `Get-Date` cmdlet, the cmdlet is known in the session as `Get-UTCDate`, and it is not confused with the original `Get-Date` cmdlet.
+For example, if you specify the prefix UTC and then import a `Get-Date` cmdlet, the cmdlet is known in the session as `Get-UTCDate`, and it's not confused with the original `Get-Date` cmdlet.

 The value of this parameter takes precedence over the **DefaultCommandPrefix** property of the module, which specifies the default prefix.